917959491/TrussGPT/Readme.md

 ```

 # 📁 Model Weight Structure (model/)
-The model weights required for this project are organized under the model/ directory, which includes two submodules:
+The model weights required for this project are organized under the model/ directory, which includes two submodules for Truss-Tokenizer and TrussGPT-Designer.

 ```
 model/